 Although it's been several decades since the Pirates could consider themselves the best team in baseball, the team has five World Series titles to its name.
 The Bucs, as they're often known, clinched the World Series in 1909, 1925, 1960, 1971 and 1979.
 Other successes in the club's past include nine National League Pennants and nine division titles.
-The Pirates dominated news headlines in 2013, making the postseason and ending a streak of 20 straight losing seasons.
+The Pirates dominated baseball headlines in 2013, making the postseason after ending a streak of 20 straight losing seasons.

 Pittsburgh Pirates Roster